• Health and Well-Being

 Inform Your Campus About Mpox Prevention and Response

-With students returning to campus and to community living arrangements, education is important to curbing the spread of any illness.
-Use CDC and WHO materials to teach students how to prevent the spread of mpox.
+Education is important to curbing the spread of any illness.
+Use CDC materials to teach students how to prevent the spread of mpox.

 Emphasize in communications that anyone can get mpox.
 Promote it as a public health concern for all.